dbrugne/donut/README.md

 **Other**
 - [ ] @todo review
 - [ ] Delete existing user/room image on cloudinary when user change image
+- [ ] Change poster and avatar also when room/user color was changed

 **Social**
 - [ ] Invite users in room (donut)